Converting Apparel Web Browsers into Buyers

 A tag or cookie was placed on the web site and a pixel was added to outbound emails.
 Shoppers are then identified via their unique email addresses which are then converted to customer names and postal addresses either through matches to the retailer’s customer database or a permission-based third-party opt-in database.

 “Postal retargeting was uniquely suited to market to the target groups” says Brian DeLaite, Vice President at Sales of LS Direct Marketing.
 “With Boomerang direct we examined their 50,000 daily web visitors who didn’t buy and found those meeting their specific criteria.
 We scored them and sent a personalized postcard only to those most likely to convert.”

-The retailer chose to vary the message to each group and include an offer for a discount off the purchase price.
-Working with the retailer, LS Direct performed an A/B/C test of 3-offers, with all offers being valid instore or online and using a variable promotion code to avoid being published on discount coupon websites.
+The retailer chose to vary the message to each group and to include an offer for a discount off the purchase price.
+Working with the retailer, LS Direct performed an A/B/C test of 3-offers, with all offers being valid instore or online in addition to using a variable promotion code to avoid being published on discount coupon websites.